British Rail Class 43 (HST): Prototype

-In May 2011 the National Railway Museum (NRM) announced that the remaining HST prototype power car 41001 would undergo full restoration work.
-A long-term loan was agreed between the NRM and the 125 Group of volunteers for the locomotive and a Paxman Valenta RP200L engine.
-The replacement engine (no. S508) was required as the original Valenta engine (no. S183) had been sectioned for display purposes.
-The S508 engine was lifted into the locomotive at Neville Hill TMD on 29 June 2012.
-The loan agreement ended in November 2019 and 41001 returned to the NRM.

-In order to facilitate a main line move, Class 41 prototype HST power car 41001 was re-registered as a Class 43/9 locomotive, with the number 43000.
-It is the only locomotive in this sub-class.

 Production series

 The design was successful and led to production orders being placed for similar trains for the Western, Eastern, Scottish and London Midland regions.
 The production power cars featured a redesigned front end without conventional buffers, although a rigid drawbar can be used to connect an HST to an ordinary locomotive.
 Following the introduction of production HST sets, the prototype unit was withdrawn, the power cars passing to the Research Division at Derby.
 Of the ten prototype coaches, two were adapted for use in the Royal Train, five were modified for use with the production HSTs, and three were transferred to Departmental stock.

 The 197 power cars produced are numbered 43002-43198.
 43001 was applied to the second of the two prototype power cars, while the first of the pair (now preserved at the NRM; formerly operational on the GCR) became 43000, which is unusual because BR TOPS classification numbered its locomotives from 001 upwards (this was because it was not, at the time, classified as a locomotive).